Java Syntax – A Complete Guide to Master Java

 The javadoc tool processes these comments while generating documentation

-There are two basic parts of a Java program namely, Packages and Main Method.
+There are two basic parts of a Java program, namely, Packages and the main method.

 This is the same thing as a folder in your computer.
-It contains classes,interfaces and many more.
+It contains classes, interfaces, and many more.
 It organizes the classes into namespaces.
-The classes which are of the same package can access each other’s protected and private members.
+The classes that are in the same package can access each other’s protected and private members.

 For Example: